OpenAI Begins Tackling ChatGPT Data Leak Vulnerability

 Its unclear why:

-• https://wuzzi.net/img/a.png is a safe URL and is rendered but
+is a safe URL and is rendered buthttps://wuzzi.net/img/d.png

 Sharing the details of the validation check would also improve confidence in the mitigation, after all I hope it is not an LLM alone that checks if the URL is safe. :)